 Have you ever asked yourself the question "Did I go out too fast?" or what it means to "hit the wall" or why the pacemakers don't often go on to win races?

-Whatever your rating as an athlete, these questions come mind—not usually while attempting to cover a great distance a in a short time, but certainly sometime afterwards.
+Whatever your rating as an athlete, these questions come to mind—not usually while attempting to cover a great distance a in a short time, but certainly sometime afterwards.
 Then begins the quest for assistance to achieve a better performance.
 Having a trainer or coach, mental or physical, affords you long term assistance, while using a pacemaker or pacesetter is a temporary luxury.
 Mass participation offers advantages like distraction from negative thoughts, and involvement resulting in encouragement and company.
 You recognize, and become familiar with, the applicable variables: distance "shorten the distance"; time "take less time"; cadence "use less leg turnover"; wind "run with the wind"; elevation "go downhill"; drafting "get in behind the biggest object going in the same direction", not to go into weather, diet, lifecycles and other topics that go beyond the scope of a pace chart.
 This leaves the solitary time trial as the ultimate challenge.

 Any way, a good performance beats a bad one, and while all effort contributes to the final outcome, initial effort needs to be judged carefully to realize the best outcome.
 Consistent pace is therefore desirable in competition.